Academic Probation Frequently Asked Questions

 No. Transfer credit grades are not factored into your GPA at the University of Delaware.
 The credits may count; the grades do not transfer.

 Can I still live in a dorm while I’m on academic probation?

 Can I still receive financial aid and scholarships while I am on academic probation?

 While students on probation are generally eligible to receive financial aid and scholarships, you should consult with the Student Financial Services to determine if probationary status will affect your financial aid package.
 In some cases, factors such as lack of progress toward your degree may affect your financial aid.
 Also, many scholarships require a minimum grade point average above a 2.0, which would mean that students on probation would not be eligible.
 Contact the Student Financial Services Office at 831-2126 with specific questions.

 Are academic probation and disciplinary probation the same thing?

 No. Academic probation is unrelated to disciplinary probation.
 Disciplinary Probation, a student conduct status, is related to violations of the University code of conduct.

 What is the difference between academic probation and academic dismissal?

-Students who are on probation are still considered degree candidates at the University, and are eligible to take a full-time course load of 12 credits, excluding laboratory, military science, activity and Skilmod courses.
+Students who are on probation are still considered degree candidates at the University, and are eligible to take a full-time course load of 14 credits.
 When students are academically dismissed they are no longer eligible to take courses full-time or to receive a degree from the University, unless they later qualify for readmission to full-time status.